felleg/felleg.gitlab.io-backup/content/posts/20200914-MacOnLinux.md

 showFullContent = false
 +++

+Disclaimer: It's worth noting from the start that Apple doesn't allow installing macOS on non-Apple hardware (because of course they do), so to use this legally you must have Linux installed on Apple hardware.
+This information is shared for educational purposes.

 I don't want to start a religious war on this post, but I'll just say it right away: indeed, I'm not the biggest fan of Mac OS.
 Building on top of Unix is cool, but I just don't care about the part built on top of Unix.
 However, even I have to admit this fact: love it or hate it, Mac OS is here to stay.